A traffic signal indicating "walk" to pedestrians

 But as I get older I realize that there’s nothing wrong with reminding myself to slow down, take a deep breath, and to enjoy the fresh air, the sunshine, the birds singing, the changing seasons and the many beautiful sights along the way.

-I don’t think that there’s anything wrong with rushing through some of the mundane things that don’t need to be burned into our subconscious.
-But at the same time, when we have the opportunity, why shouldn’t we slow down and recognize the moment, the freedom and the privilege to take a leisurely walk and enjoy it to its fullest.
+I don’t think that there’s anything wrong with rushing through some of the more mundane parts of life that don’t need to be burned into our subconscious.
+But at the same time, when we have the opportunity, why shouldn’t we take a moment to recognize our freedom to slow down from the fast-paced world and enjoy the privilege of taking a leisurely walk.
 We shouldn’t take such a simple pleasure for granted.

 It’s those times when my errand list is not overflowing and that I don’t have to be somewhere for a certain time that I love to notice and acknowledge that I don’t have to rush.
 I grant myself permission to slow down.
 It’s a moment of sheer joy and luxury!

 We spend so much of our life rushing around.
-Isn’t it nice when we don’t have to and we can enjoy the journey and to just be in the moment?
+Isn’t it nice when we don’t have to and we can enjoy the simple pleasure of being in the moment?

 Sincere thanks for reading!